Your Cart

 Nutrient deficiencies in women

 Not getting enough of a nutrient?
 Not a place anyone wants to be, but it’s also hard to know if you’re coming up short on nutrients.
-Factors like economic status, your social and cultural environment, personal habits, age, level of activity and genetics can all play a role.
-And of course, one’s diet has a huge impact.
+First, your diet has a huge impact.
+Then factors like age, level of activity, genetics, economic status, your social and cultural environment, and personal habits can all play a role.

 Experts say that the most common nutrient shortfalls in women include vitamins like B12, D, minerals like iron and calcium, and even nutrients like omega-3s.
 Let’s examine some of the shortfalls and how best to address them through a nutrient-dense diet and high-quality supplements.
 It can also help set you up for healthy longevity.